donn/Phi/Readme.md

 As inferable, Phi will be implemented in Lex, Yacc and C++.

-By the end of June 2018, we hope to present a working prototype of a monolithic parser and simulator.
+By the end of June 2018, we hope to present a working prototype of a Verilog translator.

 # License
 Phi is available under the Apache 2.0 license, available at the root of this project under 'License'.